tensorflow/gnn/tensorflow_gnn/docs/guide/intro.md

 anywhere, with a pretty straightforward mapping of real-world entities to model structure.

-## Neural Networks on Graphs: Convolutions
+## Graph Neural Networks

 Graphs have been used in learning tasks for a long time.
 Algorithms that create clusters of nodes on existing graphs are well-established and label propagation algorithms that trickle information between nodes have been around for decades.
 But how do we use graphs with neural networks?

-The essence of the method is the graph convolution.
-The input features of each node are transformed into a single vector of floating-point numbers.
-The specifics of this initial transformation can vary a lot, ranging from a simple normalization and encoding (as required for any neural network) up to running a sophisticated, trained encoder (e.g., to embed words or images).
+A Graph Neural Network (GNN) maintains a vector of floating-point numbers for each node, called the node state, which is similar to the vector of neuron activations in a classic neural network.
+The input features of each node are transformed into its initial state.
+The specifics of this transformation can vary a lot, ranging from a simple normalization and encoding (as required for any neural network) up to running a sophisticated, trained encoder (e.g., to embed words or images).

-In any case, this provides each node with its initial *hidden state*.
-The hidden states then go through rounds of updates using information from their neighbors.
-One such update is called a "graph convolution".
-In its simplest form, it consists of four stages:
+The essence of a Graph Neural Network is to update node states with a trainable function applied to the states of a node and its neighbors in the graph.
+The research literature has described this in various ways, including "[message passing](https://arxiv.org/abs/1704.01212)" along edges from sender to receiver nodes, or as a
+"[graph convolution](https://arxiv.org/abs/1609.02907)" to emphasize the use of the same trainable weights for updating an arbitrary number of nodes.
+"[Graph nets](https://arxiv.org/abs/1806.01261)" generalize this to an approach with states held for nodes, edges, and the graph as a whole.

+TF-GNN expresses one round of state updates for a simple GNN as follows:

- 1. broadcast: the node states are copied onto edges (that is, outgoing edges, possibly also incoming edges);
+ 1. Node states are *broadcast* onto outgoing and/or incoming edges.
- 2. transform: the value(s) on each edge are transformed by a function, possibly itself a neural network;
+ 2. Each edge computes a value (a "message") from broadcast node states and/or its own features, possibly using a neural network.
- 3. pooling: the results of these edge transformations are aggregated back onto nodes (e.g., by averaging over incoming edges);
- 4. state update: the pooled results from the edges are used to produce an updated state for each node (e.g., by running them through another small neural network).
+ 3. At each node, the values of incoming (or outgoing) edges are *pooled*, using a fixed function (e.g., average) or a trained attention model.
+ 4. Each node performs a *state update*, possibly using a neural network.

-This happens over all the nodes and edges, at the same time.
-This process can be repeated for multiple rounds and allows for the propagation of features, hopping over graph edges.
-Every time a feature is propagated, it can be transformed by a neural network or a fixed function.
+This happens in parallel over all the nodes and edges.
+This process can be repeated for multiple rounds and allows for the propagation and combination of information as it flows across the graph.
+At every step, its representation can be transformed by a neural network or a fixed function.
 Finally, classification and/or regression over nodes, edges or the entire graph is possible by reading out the relevant state(s) and sending them through a final neural network, the prediction head.

 The neural networks involved have trainable weights.
 These are shared across the different locations in the graph within one round (like a convnet uses the same convolution kernel at each pixel), potentially even across rounds.
-As usual, backpropagation is used to compute gradients over the entire network (all rounds) to minimize some loss function of the predictions.

-There is a rapidly growing body of research literature, and practical experience is improving on Graph Neural Networks (GNN).
+However, heterogeneous graphs typically get separate weights for their distinct sets (types) of nodes and edges.

+The resulting model – encoder(s) for input features, a GNN with one or more rounds of state updates, and prediction head(s) – is trained end-to-end as usual by using backpropagation to compute gradients of some prediction loss with respect to the trainable weights.

 ## The Problem with Irregularity